One of the most common questions we get asked here at Optoma is ‘how do I know which is the best projector for me?’

 You can leave your source device (such as your DVD player) in the living room and connect a wireless device, such as the WHD200.
 This allows you to stream Full HD 1080p content direct to your projector wirelessly.
 This cuts out messy cables and means you can leave your DVD player connected in the living room.

 Our great garden cinema guide has some brilliant ideas for setting up your own outdoor cinema including seating, screens and BBQ recipes.
-You can even win £250 High Street Vouchers when you send us a picture of your own garden cinema.

 Like the resurgence in interest for vinyl records, video tapes could see a revival according to reports.